aptos-foundation/AIPs/aips/aip-39.md

 We can properly support separating the gas payer account from the sender while preserving the same effects as if the sender sends the transaction themselves.
 This means:

 - The nonce of the sender account should be used, not the gas payer’s.
-This allows for easier scaling of gas paying operations
+This allows for easier scaling of gas paying operations.
 - Transactions with a separate gas payer should use the same payload as a normal transaction (both entry function and script calls) and should not require intermediate proxy code to deal with multiple signers.

 ### Generalizing multi-agent transactions